Tuesday, 27 September 2011

 This story in a nutshell: JNT had the choice of either going ahead and making this story and rushing the production forward two weeks or cancelling it.
 He made the wrong choice.
 And who’s to blame?
 Margaret Thatcher of course!

-Australian Attitude: Tegan says she doesn’t like walking into rooms that say ‘Radiation: KEEP OUT’ written on the door but I am willing to bet the Doctor and Turlough shoved her inside!
-All Tegan does for the first two episodes is walk around corridors and she’s okay quite bearable in that time because she isn’t contributing anything to the narrative at all!
+Australian Attitude: Tegan says she doesn’t like walking into rooms that say ‘Radiation: KEEP OUT’ written on the door.
+I bet the Doctor and Turlough were dying to shove her inside.
+All Tegan seems to do for the first two episodes is walk around corridors and she actually manages to be quite bearable in that role (it's hardly a screaming indictment of her character, is it?) because she isn’t contributing anything to the narrative at all.
 At one point Tegan is flattened by a mattress, which means there is somebody up there listening to my prayers.
-My biggest problem is that there is nothing to do with her character anymore – back in season nineteen there was a nice little arc chugging along for her plus she had the two Mara stories that showed her at her best but since Enlightenment it is clear that Tegan is suffering from the Charley Pollard Syndrome which is she has to go because there is nothing else to say about the character but somebody cannot bear to part with her.
+My biggest problem is that there is nothing to do with her character anymore – back in season nineteen there was a nice little arc chugging along about her trying to return home plus she had the two Mara stories that showed her at her best but since Enlightenment it is clear that Tegan is suffering from the Charley Pollard Syndrome which is she has to go because there is nothing else to say about the character but somebody on the creative team clearly cannot bear to part with her.
 With nothing else to explore Tegan is just…there.
 Being stroppy.
 Maddox holds the gun on Tegan and I was screaming ‘DO IT!’ at the telly!

 Sparkling Dialogue: ‘There should have been another way’ but only because of the irony laced in that statement.

-The Good Stuff: I rather like the model work, especially the opening shot and the Gerry Andersonesque Silurian probe.
-The story as written is great, two opposing nuclear powers with the one we visit expecting an attack with only a work experience lad able to operate the missiles and fire back…so why is it all lacking any atmosphere?
-I like the idea of the TARDIS entering the forbidden military zone; more stories should start with something juicy like that (but it’s a shame about the proper BBC English voice that warns them to bugger off).
+The Good Stuff: I rather like the model work, especially the opening shot and the Silurian probe.
+Very Gerry Anderson.
+The story as written is great, two opposing nuclear powers with one expecting an attack and only a work experience lad able to operate the missiles and fire back…so why is it all lacking any atmosphere?
+I like the idea of the TARDIS entering the forbidden military zone; more stories should start with something juicy like that (but it’s a shame about the middle class BBC English voice that warns them to bugger off).
 The Doctor falling into the water is a great, unexpected stunt.
-There’s a really good sequence where the guards walk into the TARDIS looking shocked which belongs in a much better story altogether.
+There’s a really good sequence where the guards walk into the TARDIS with a look of astonishment which belongs in a much better story altogether.
 The Sea Devil face bubbling up with green goo is wonderful; there should have been more gore like that to make this massacre believable.

-The Bad Stuff: Deep breath… The Sea Base is lit up like a football pitch and hugely spacious, they should have been clanking, dirty, dripping with lichen and claustrophobic (like the sea fort in The Sea Devils).
-The boring reveal of the Silurians is a shocking oversight; there are absolutely no attempts to build up any menace.
-The Silurian underwater sets should have been shot on film because they look like groovy Saturday kids TV sets!
+The Bad Stuff: Deep breath… The Sea Base is lit up like a football pitch and hugely spacious and gleaming...this should have been a clanking, dirty, cramped space dripping with lichen (think of the sea fort in The Sea Devils).
+The boring reveal of the Silurians is a shocking oversight; there is absolutely no attempt to build up any menace.
+Douglas Camfield would be appalled.
+The Silurian underwater sets should have been shot on film because in the harsh artificiality of video they look alarmingly like the sort of groovy sets that house children's magazine shows.
 Why…do…the…Silurians…walk…and…talk…so…slowly?
-Nitza Saul is shockingly wooden as Karina and says ‘Don’t throw your career away over this’ with all the passion of a plank of wood.
-How obvious are Solow and Nilsen as bad guys?
-The look and act pure villain (and at one point Solow actually turns to the camera and gives an evil look!).
-Hang on a moment…all Maddox has to do is press a button but the ultimate responsibility is the Commanders?
-Get a grip lad!
+It makes the lackadaisical pace of the piece feel even more painful.
+Imagine one of these guys giving as political speech?
+Nitza Saul redefines the term 'a wooden performance' as Karina and says ‘don’t throw your career away over this’ with all the passion of a plank of somebody reciting their shopping to Tesco's over the phone.
+You'd be hard pressed not to recognise Solow and Nilsen as the bad guys.
+The look and act pure villain (and at one point Solow actually turns to the camera and narrows her eyes with pure malevolence).
+Ingrid Pitt and Ian McCulloch are big draws but surrender to the pantomime nature of the production.
 At times the Silurian dialogue is barely audible but since they hardly ever say anything worth listening that’s not a huge problem.
-The simulation nuclear run should have been tightly edited with quick cut shots, exciting music, tense performances but in reality the camera is stationary, there’s no music and the actors all look a bit bored!
+The simulation nuclear run should have been tightly edited with quick cut shots, exciting music, tense performances but in reality the camera is stationary, there’s no music and the actors all look like they are waiting for the lunch bell to ring.
 I’m surprised the Doctor didn’t say ‘Oh look Hexachromite gas!
 That’ll come in handy in episode four!’
-The Silurian suits are way too cumbersome and don’t allow much movement so the actors all walk like they need a dump!
+The Silurian suits are way too cumbersome and don’t allow much movement so the actors all walk like they need a poo.
+I'm not just being facetious, go and look again!
 Fortunately the Sea Devils walk at a snails pace too so neither of the reptilian races has to hang around waiting for the other as they plod…plod…plod through the Sea Base.
-There’s a serious case of wobbly wall syndrome at the end of part one!
-I think he’s supposed to be saluting but Salvix looks like he’s waving as he heads off to attack the Base!
-Compare and contrast the attack on the Sea Base to the attack on Davros’ prison in Ressurection of the Daleks – in the Eric Saward scripted massacre they are genuinely shitting themselves, terrified of the attackers but in Warriors they just stand there being shot down!
-It’s abysmally directed!
-That terrible Myrka head peeking through the double mattresses!
-The full size creature has to be seen to be truly believed – part panto horse, part seaweed and part Gorn from Star Trek!
-Why didn’t they rewrite the script to excise the Myrka if it is going to be hurriedly made and look like that?
-What’s really sad is the Myrka is wandering about killing people and you don’t give a damn – you’re just happy that they don’t have to endure this story any longer!
-What an unfortunate epitaph for Ingrid Pitt with her ‘judo chop!’ attack on the Myrka!
-The Myrka lies down so he can catch some rays, bless him.
+Davison makes a very good point about the glacial pace of the action scenes and how they are choreographed...why do the Base personnel just stand in a line waiting to be shot down?
+Do they all have a persecution complex?
+Often mentioned but rarely seen, I definitely spotted a wobbly wall at the end of part one.
+I think he’s supposed to be saluting but Salvix looks like he’s waving as he heads off to attack the Base.
+Compare and contrast the attack on the Sea Base to the attack on Davros’ prison in Ressurection of the Daleks – in the Eric Saward scripted massacre they are genuinely shitting themselves and everything from the pace to the editing to the lighting to the music is making so much more effort to get you on the edge of your seat.
+It highlights the difference between a creaky old staff director and a young, new dynamic one.
+Compare the actions scenes here with those from Caves of Androzani and the difference is so enormous the correlation goes into meltdown.
+I love how the Myrka peeks his head through the mattress as if to say 'hello!' (reminds me of Big Man T-Rex from Invasion of the Dinosaurs when he comes smashing through a brick wall).
+The full size creature has to be seen to be truly believed – part panto horse, part seaweed and part Gorn (google it).
+Why didn’t they rewrite the script to excise the Myrka if it is going to be so hurriedly constructed and wind up look like that?
+If JNT really did see the finished creature and declare it was magnificent then he had been at this job for too long.
+Michael Grade had a point.
+Death is cheap in Warriors of the Deep, so many faceless people are cut down throughout the course of the story without any thought about them.
+What an unfortunate epitaph for Ingrid Pitt, her ‘judo chop!’ attack on the Myrka has gone down in infamy.
+The Myrka lies down so he can catch some zzzs, bless him.
+Watch his demise carefully, this is the work of two puppeteers trying desperately to fall over comfortably.
 Who’s idea was it to put bubble wrap on the beds in the sleep quarters…how annoying would that be?
 I’m not kidding – go and watch the sequence where Icthar tells the Doctor ‘twice we offered the hand of friendship’ – it looks like the Sea Devil behind him has fallen asleep standing up!
-How many steals can you grab at from the Pertwee era – the Silurians and Sea Devils using the plot from Frontier in Space!
-There’s a whopping great close up on Ichtar’s bum when he dies and you can see his costume zip very clearly!
+The Silurians and the Sea Devils in a story that mimics Frontier in Space, this really is a love letter to the Pertwee era.
+Or an insult to their efforts. barry Letts probably watched this and wept.
+There’s a whopping great close up on Ichtar’s bum when he dies you get a good shot of his zip.
 The Commander, easily the most melodramatic thing dies screaming ‘He did it!’
+What a guy.

-The Shallow Bit: Ooh a soppy wet young Peter Davison!
+The Shallow Bit: A sopping wet Peter Davison.
 Someone hold my mum back!
-Oh no – the Sea Devils look like huge bulbous malformed willies in uniforms!
-I know the lead Sea Devil is called Salvix but through the distortion it sounds awfully like Cervix!
+Oh no – the Sea Devils look like huge bulbous deformed willies in uniforms.
+It does sound like Cervix.
 What the hell is Tegan wearing?
 Looks like someone has been sick over her.

 The Awakening written by Eric Pringle and directed by Michael Owen Morris

-Open Honest Face: Davison seems a lot more confident in this story that he did in Black Orchid but that’s what three years in the role will do for you.
-There is something of the angry, slightly jaded hero about him, the one who left the Sea Base littered with corpses in the last story and who would go on to be bullied and pushed about for the rest of the season.
-Unfortunately throughout this story he is stuck with all the alarming exposition so rather than being able to enjoy the story and its quaint village atmosphere he is stuck explaining away every point to the pointless secondary characters.
-The one saving grace is his chemistry with Will which is really sweet and shows you just how charismatic and engaging it could have been during the Davison era had they jettisoned Tegan and brought in somebody with a little attraction.
+Open Honest Face: Davison seems a lot more confident in this story than he did earlier but that’s what three years in the role will do for you.
+He said that come his last season he felt he had a greater handle on the part and had he been blessed with these stories than some of the non entities in his second season that he might have stayed on for a fourth.
+There is something of the angry, slightly jaded hero about him, a man who left the Sea Base littered with corpses in the last story and who would go on to be bullied and pushed about for the rest of the season.
+Much like stories such as Black Orchid, Time-Flight and Terminus, throughout this story he is stuck with having to relay all the alarming exposition (via Jane Hampden to the audience) so rather than being able to enjoy the atmosphere of the story and its setting he is stuck explaining away every plot point to the secondary characters.
+The one saving grace is his chemistry with Will which is really sweet and shows you just how charismatic and engaging it could have been during the Davison era had they jettisoned Tegan and brought in somebody with a little charm.His chemistry with Jane is not a patch on the last time he had a Liver Bird in his wake.

-Acidic Aussie: Speaking of Tegan here she is slap bang in the middle of her last season, dragging down practically every story since she left in Time-Flight, adding nothing of any worth and pretty much around because JNT thought she was popular.
-Lets take a look at the evidence.
-She whinges in her first scene that they are in the wrong place.
-Complains about her mistreatment.
+Acidic Aussie: We're approaching the end of her time on the show (thank goodness because I've run out of negative terminology) and she is still bringing down the tone of every single story with her bad attitude and adding very little of actual worth to the narrative.
+Whether it was JNT or Eric Saward who kept her around because they thought she was popular I couldn't tell you but it is clear from her non-existence in the past two stories that she has long outlived her welcome.
+The first thing that comes out of her mouth is a complaint that they have landed in the wrong place (which is as predictable as me complaining about it).
+Bellyaching about her mistreatment.
 Hysterical about her Grandfather.
-Pissed off about her (hideous) handbag.
+Pissed off about her (hideous) handbag being stolen.
 Doesn’t like the carving in the church.
 Screams at the naff projection.
 Rants at Sir George.
 ‘Let me go!’
 ‘I wouldn’t dream of putting you to so much trouble!’
 ‘I’m not in the mood for playing silly games!’
 ‘Thanks for nothing!’
 Tegan is just vile.
 She finally smiles for the first time ten minutes before the end of the story.
 Frankly she’s only good for a May Queen burning these days.

 Sparkling Dialogue: ‘You speak treason!’
 ‘Fluently!’